 The Difference Between CBD and CBDa

 With CBD taking much of the spotlight when it comes to research, information on CBDa is definitely less talked about.
 Previously, CBDa was seen as being a passive, inactive compound.
-Only recently have researches begun to look into the benefits of CBDa.
+Only recently have researches begun to investigate the benefits of CBDa.

 The green label, sometimes called ‘raw label’, is CBD oil in it’s rawest form.
 Extracted with the CO2 method, the oil remains unaltered and is packaged as such.
 Green Label contains every component of the natural hemp plant, including terpenes, cannabinoids and other phytonutrients.
 This is what makes the green label known as “Full Spectrum” hash oil.